PyryL/ot-harjoitustyo/docs/architecture.md

 or else there could be collisions with different username-password pairs: for example pairs `user#name`-`password` and `user`-`name#password` would both lead to hash string of `user#name#password`.

+## Storing competition data

+All data is stored at the database, which is accessed via an API. [`CompetitionRepository`](../src/repositories/competition_repository.py) class is responsible for creating these requests and [`Request`](../src/services/request.py) class actually sends them.

+A new competition is first created by sending POST request with JSON body to the API endpoint.
+Request body should contain one key: `token` holding the user's login token.
+When process is successful, 201 status is responded with JSON body.
+The object has exactly one key, `id`, which holds the new competition ID.

+Updating competition data is done by sending PUT request with JSON body.
+The object should contain three keys: `id` holding the competition ID, `token` holding the user's login token, and `content` holding the dictionary representation of the competition.
+Expect status code 200 as a response.

+Competition data can be read by sending GET request with JSON body containing two keys: `id` holding the competition ID and `token` holding the user's login token.
+Expect receiving response status 200 with JSON body holding the dictionary respresentation of the competition.

 ## Competition sequence diagram

 The following sequence diagram depicts the flow of managing a competition.